-Infant Program (3 - 18 months): Diapers, wipes, three (3) sets of extra clothing, three (3) bottles, pacifier (or waiver), sunscreen, diaper rash cream, sleep sack (optional), and a blanket for floor/tummy time.
+Infant Program (3 - 18 months): Diapers, wipes, three (3) sets of extra clothing, three (3) bottles, pacifier (or waiver), sunscreen, diaper rash cream, sleep sack (optional - no weighted sleep sacks), and a blanket for floor/tummy time.
 Blankets are not allowed for naps until one year of age so please bring appropriate attire for sleep time (see Sleeping Section 5.19 regarding specifics on supplies and policies).